Canon 2000D vs Panasonic GX800

-The Canon EOS 2000D (called Canon T7 in some regions) and the Panasonic Lumix DMC-GX800 (labelled Panasonic GX850 in some countries) are two digital cameras that were revealed to the public, respectively, in February 2018 and January 2017.
+The Canon EOS 2000D (called Canon T7 in some regions) and the Panasonic Lumix DMC-GX800 (labelled Panasonic GX850 in some countries) are two digital cameras that were announced, respectively, in February 2018 and January 2017.
 The 2000D is a DSLR, while the GX800 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (2000D) and a Four Thirds (GX800) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 2000D vs Panasonic GX800

-An illustration of the physical size and weight of the Canon 2000D and the Panasonic GX800 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Canon 2000D and the Panasonic GX800 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 2000D – represents the basis for the calculations across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 2000D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX800 is considerably smaller (47 percent) than the Canon 2000D.
 Moreover, the GX800 is substantially lighter (43 percent) than the 2000D.
 In this context, it is worth noting that neither the 2000D nor the GX800 are weather-sealed.